Operational Research Group

-The planning and optimisation group is involved in the design and application of mathematical optimisation techniques to real life problems, particularly in the areas of scheduling and packing.
+Our planning and optimisation research considers fundamental research on mathematical optimisation techniques and also their applications to real life problems, particularly in the areas of transport, scheduling and packing.
 These techniques can be used to introduce efficiency and reduce waste in the logistical operations of companies and government agencies.

-One vibrant area of research in this group concerns the problem of timetabling.
+Another vibrant area of research concerns the problem of timetabling.
 Universities, for example, periodically face the burden of scheduling exams and lectures so that a variety of complex, and often conflicting constraints are met.
-Members of the group have previously designed methods for such problems and were also involved in the organisation of the Second International Timetabling Competition in 2006-7 which allowed researchers from across the globe to design and test their algorithms on real-life problems in a competitive environment.
-The resources generated from this competition continue to stimulate new work by providing a useful access point into the field.
+Members of the group have previously designed methods for such problems and have been involved in the organisation of the International Timetabling Competition which permits researchers from across the globe to design and test their algorithms on real-life problems in a competitive environment.

 The group have also published widely in the field of partitioning problems.
-Such problems arise regularly in industry, transportation and logistics, and include multi-dimensional packing and balancing problems, stock cutting problems, rostering problems and graph-theory.
+Such problems arise regularly in industry, transportation and logistics, and include multi-dimensional packing and balancing problems, stock cutting problems, rostering problems and various graph theoretical problems, including graph colouring.
 Stock cutting problems, for example, arise in areas such as the clothing and building industries, where the aim is to cut a set of predefined and possibly multi-dimensioned items from a set of equi-dimensioned “stocks” such that the wastage is minimised (thus encouraging economic savings).
-Previous research by the group has resulted in methods achieving state of the art results on popular benchmark problems (some of which have originated from real-world industrial processes), as well as the analysis and solving of new cutting problems provided to us by industrial partners.

-Finally, the group is also investigating dynamic routing problems – that is routing problems where requirements change over time.
-An example is where a company receives new orders during the day and has to re-route delivery vans to the new customers while still minimising the distance travelled.
-High-quality solutions have been achieved using ant colony optimisation and our methods have also been applied to large scale static problems in order to divide problems into more manageable parts.
+As mentioned, the group is also interested in dynamic routing problems – that is routing problems where requirements change over time.
+An example is where a company receives new orders during the day and has to reroute delivery vans to the new customers while still minimising the distance travelled.

-There is a strong Cardiff OR tradition in the study of queueing systems, with applications of queueing theory, simulation and probability theory to practical problems.
-A typical research project involves both analytical insights from queueing theory and the use of computer simulation, and a number of PhD students are working in this area with particular applications to healthcare, transportation and telecommunications problems.
+There is a strong Cardiff OR tradition in the study of queueing systems, with fundamental research and applications of queueing theory, simulation and game theory.
+A typical research project involves both analytical insights from queueing theory and game theory, and the use of computer simulation with particular applications to healthcare and transportation problems.

-Research and application in simulation has involved discrete-event, system dynamics, agent-based, Monte Carlo and hybrid methods.
-Novel research has focussed on the use of simulation models incorporating small-world theory for modelling of disease propagation (Dr Israel Vieira), modelling consumer choice (Dr Vince Knight) and incorporating human behaviour (Prof. Paul Harper).
-Applications include NHS patient choice, HIV/AIDS, ambulance services, breast cancer, A&E department and critical care.
-Novel work on hybrid methods is exploring the feasibility and benefits of combined methodologies (such as DES and SD) and work with Social Scientists.
+Research and application in simulation has involved discrete-event, system dynamics, agent-based, and hybrid methods.
+Novel research has focussed on the use of simulation models incorporating social network structures for modelling of disease propagation, modelling consumer choice and incorporating human behaviours.
+Applications include NHS patient choice, ambulance services, breast cancer, public health, A&E department and critical care.
+Novel work on hybrid methods is exploring the feasibility and benefits of combined methodologies (such as ABS and SD) and work with Social Scientists and Public Health/NHS.